 But he's going through it.

-What was Russia's bucket list?
+What was Rush's bucket list?

-It wasn't wasn't to travel the world.
+It wasn't to travel the world.

-He he knew that his time was likely over, and it's just a matter of how much time.
+He knew that his time was likely over, and it's just a matter of how much time.

 That's exactly right.

-Rush's bucket list, this final year, the final year that he spent with us, and Sean, it was as difficult as you say, and even more.
+Rush's bucket list this final year, the final year that he spent with us.

-There were and here's the amazing thing about it.
+And here's the amazing thing about it.

 When the mic came on, even after he came back from his treatments and he was going through it, he was going through all of the effects of the chemo.